If you’re a fan of Reese’s candies, you’ll fall head over heels in love with this homemade peanut butter cups recipe.

 4-Ingredient Peanut Butter Cups

-Out of all the candy out there, Reese’s Peanut Butter Cups is, hands down, my ultimate favorite.
+Of all the candy out there, Reese’s Peanut Butter Cups are, hands down, my favorite.
 There’s really nothing like chocolate and peanut butter together.

 And this copycat recipe makes the most drool-worthy and decadent peanut butter cups around!

-The best part is that they are extremely easy to make!
-You’ll only need 4 basic ingredients and 20-30 minutes.
+The best part is, they are extremely easy to make!
+You only need 4 basic ingredients and 20-30 minutes.

 - Milk chocolate chips.
 Or dark or white.
 Any kind of chocolate will do, but of course, you’ll want to stick to one of high quality.

-Peanut butter.
-Any brand will do but stick to the creamy or chunky kind.
-Natural peanut butter is too runny for this recipe.
+- Peanut butter.
+You can use any brand of creamy or chunky peanut butter.
+Avoid natural peanut butter, though.
+It’s too runny for this recipe.

 - Salt.
 To enhance the flavor of peanut butter, and to balance out the sweetness from the powdered sugar.

 - Powdered sugar.
 Apart from the sweetness, it will also help thicken your peanut butter.

 Tips for Making the Best Peanut Butter Cups

+- Make the chocolate silkier.
 Add some melted coconut oil or butter to the chocolate to enhance its texture.
 Vegetable and shortening work as well.

-This recipe calls for ½ cup of powdered sugar, but if your peanut butter is already sweet, you may want to cut the amount in half.
+- Cut down on the sugar.
+The recipe calls for 1/2 a cup of powdered sugar.
+If your peanut butter is already sweet, you may want to cut the amount in half.

 - Thicken the peanut butter.
 You can use honey crushed graham crackers to help thicken the peanut butter.

 - Add a teaspoon of vanilla extract.
 Mix it with the peanut butter to enhance its flavor.

 - Chill before cutting.
 Shape the peanut butter mixture into a log.
 Then, wrap it in parchment paper and refrigerate for 30 minutes.
 Slice thin rounds to make the filling.
 This method is much easier than spooning over the peanut butter into the cups.

 - No muffin liners?
 No problem!
 Use a muffin tin, instead.
 As long as you grease it with oil, the cups will pop right out.

 - The thinner the chocolate wall, the better.
 You don’t want to put too much, otherwise, it will be too tough to eat.